 If you were the incoming CEO of a large, underperforming business and wanted to improve your bottom line, you might first want to know whether the bottleneck was an unskilled workforce or the way that the existing workers were managed.
 This kind of diagnostic is often overlooked in government (Rodrik 2010).
 Instead, governments, especially in low- and middle-income countries, face a constant barrage of advice on how to reform government, but little guidance on what is likely to work in their setting.

-A better understanding of what the sources of state (in)effectiveness are would allow civil service reformers to target their efforts where returns are highest, and enable policymakers to align the design of public policy with the capacity of the bureaucracy to implement it.
+A better understanding of the sources of state (in)effectiveness would allow civil service reformers to target their efforts where returns are highest, and enable policymakers to align the design of public policy with the capacity of the bureaucracy to implement it.
 If we were considering restructuring a business, we would study the drivers of sales, costs, and profits.
-However, the state usually provides services for which markets don’t provide reliable prices, and bureaucrats’ salaries are not usually set to reflect their output.
+However, the state usually provides services for which markets do not provide reliable prices, and the salaries of bureaucrats are not usually set to reflect their output.
 How, then, can we measure the performance of the state?

-In a recent paper, we use this laboratory to study the drivers of state effectiveness and explore the scope for tailoring policy design to the capacity of the implementing bureaucracy (Best et al 2017).
-We analyse detailed data on every procurement purchase in Russia between 2011 and 2015.
+In a recent paper, we use this laboratory to study the drivers of state effectiveness and explore the scope for tailoring policy design to the capacity of the implementing bureaucracy (Best et al. 2019).
+We analyse detailed data on every procurement purchase in Russia between 2011 and 2016.
 In Russia, a vast and diverse country, each public agency makes procurement purchases independently and procurement officers typically work for multiple public agencies.
 Our data therefore contain tens of thousands of public agencies and bureaucrats all performing the same task independently.
-We also have a way of making clean comparisons between them: we focus on purchases of off-the-shelf goods and apply machine learning methods for text analysis to the detailed product descriptions in procurement contracts to classify purchases into comparable groups.
+We also develop a way of making clean comparisons between them, focusing on purchases of off-the-shelf goods.

 The performance of individual bureaucrats and organisations is key

-Figure 1 Moving worst 20% of bureaucrats to the median
+Figure 1 Moving worst 25% of buyers to 75th percentile effectiveness

 How policy design can help

-In the short term, it isn’t always possible to create big improvements to the effectiveness of a large bureaucracy like Russia’s, even when the potential benefits are large.
-So we might instead look for levers that policymakers can pull to improve state effectiveness while taking the capacity of the bureaucracy as given.
+In the short term, it is not always possible to create big improvements to the effectiveness of a large bureaucracy like Russia’s, even when the potential benefits are large.
+Instead we can look for levers that policymakers can pull to improve state effectiveness while taking the capacity of the bureaucracy as given.
 To do this, we study a series of policy changes in Russia and ask whether the accompanying changes in prices are systematically related to the effectiveness of the bureaucrats and organisations making the purchases.
-If they are, then it suggests that the right type of policy to use in a given setting will depend on the capacity of the bureaucrats and organisations charged with implementing it.
+If they are, then it suggests that the right type of policy will differ depending on the capacity of the bureaucracy charged with implementing it.

 In Russia, procurers have to use different rules to make purchases depending on what they are buying and when.
 In particular, as part of a range of efforts to boost domestic manufacturers, the central government ordered that auctions for purchases of certain products feature a 15% bid penalty for the supply of foreign-made goods.
-By comparing each bureaucrat’s and organisation’s purchases under the two regimes, we construct estimates of how bureaucrats and organisations affect prices under each policy.
+By comparing the purchases of each bureaucrat and organisation under the two regimes, we construct estimates of how bureaucrats and organisations affect prices under each policy.

 We find that the results of changing procurement policy differ starkly depending on the effectiveness of the implementing bureaucracy.
-When purchasers are effective, distorting competition in the procurement process lowers supplier participation and raises prices, similarly to what has been found for similar policies implemented by high-capacity bureaucracies (Marion 2007, Krasnokutskaya and Seim 2011).
+When purchasers are effective, distorting competition in the procurement process lowers supplier participation and raises prices.
+These findings are similar to what has been found for similar policies implemented by high-capacity bureaucracies (Marion 2007, Krasnokutskaya and Seim 2011).
 By contrast, when state capacity is low, tilting the playing field in favour of the weaker suppliers increases participation, and this increased competition lowers prices by up to 15%.
-Ineffective buyers scare away suppliers who might sell to the government, and so introducing a policy that encourages participation most when buyers are ineffective lightens the burden of a low-capacity bureaucracy.
-This illustrates that even when state capacity is taken as given, there are ways that suitably designed policies can alleviate the limitations of the implementing bureaucracy.
+Ineffective buyers scare away suppliers who might sell to the government, and so introducing a policy that encourages participation most when buyers are ineffective offsets the lack of bureaucratic capacity.
+Our results show that by designing policy appropriately, policymakers can alleviate the drawbacks of the lack of capacity within their implementing bureaucracy.

 Concluding remarks: A little patience goes a long way